Abiola010/sales-report/README.md

 Since visualization is sometimes referred to as the “face of every study,” a lot of work has been spent on it, including in terms of page formatting, visual formatting, visual layout, and many other areas.

-**Overview page:** This page displays total sales of over two million with total profit of over two hundred thousand from forty nine states, on three product categories.
+**Overview page:** This page displays total sales of over two million with a total profit of over two hundred thousand from forty-nine states, on three product categories.

 ![image](https://user-images.githubusercontent.com/124578882/222846964-31c63597-95b8-49fa-99df-611899ff78c1.png)

 Figure 3: Overview page

-**Regional Discount:** Customers from Central region were given more discount, those in the Eastern, Western and Southern region follows.
+**Regional Discount:** Customers from the Central region were given more discounts, and those in the Eastern, Western, and Southern regions followed.

 ![image](https://user-images.githubusercontent.com/124578882/222847105-a6a7b3ad-9147-4666-8028-7ffe554b992e.png)

 Figure 4: Discount by Region in Bar chart

-**Categorical Profit:** The goods sold were categorized into three; Technology, office supplies, Furniture with 50.79, 42.77 and 6.44 with profit percent respectively.
+**Categorical Profit:** The goods sold were categorized into three; Technology, office supplies, and Furniture with 50.79, 42.77, and 6.44 profit percent respectively.

 ![image](https://user-images.githubusercontent.com/124578882/222847182-404d2901-92e5-46c6-a493-6b28601feb22.png)

 Figure 5: Profit by Category on Pie Chart

 **Sub-Categorical sales:** Goods sold were sub-categorized into different sections.
-Phones, Storage, Binders, Furnishings and Papers with over 300K, 200K,90K and 80K sales respectively were the top 5 selling goods.
+Phones, Storage, Binders, Furnishings, and Papers with over 300K, 200K,90K, and 80K sales respectively were the top 5 selling goods.

 ![image](https://user-images.githubusercontent.com/124578882/222848054-5f01dc1f-e79a-482b-98fc-aaeac90e2f12.png)

-Figure 6: Top 5 Sub-categorical sales in bar Chart
+Figure 6: Top 5 Sub-categorical sales in Bar Chart

-**Regional Supply:** About more than 50 percentage of the quantities were supplied to the west.
+**Regional Supply:** About more than 50 percent of the quantities were supplied to the West.
 ![image](https://user-images.githubusercontent.com/124578882/222848271-ed4dcf0d-3977-44f7-bc58-7f1ba5fea0b9.png)

 Figure 7: Regional Supply on Stacked Area Chart

-**Profit by City:** New York city, Los Angeles, Seattle, San Francisco and Detroit took the lead of the cities by profit.
+**Profit by City:** New York City, Los Angeles, Seattle, San Francisco, and Detroit took the lead of the cities by profit.
 ![image](https://user-images.githubusercontent.com/124578882/222848344-21d11f83-7a80-43a6-8235-8ae83198206b.png)

 Figure 8: Total profit made by city on Stacked Area Chart

-**Recommendations**: More discount offers should be allocated the western customers so as to boost sales although they get more supplies which is also a go of making more sales
+**Recommendations**: More discount offers should be allocated to the western customers to boost sales although they get more supplies which is also a go of making more sales

 ![image](https://user-images.githubusercontent.com/124578882/222848474-c7928a33-fecf-4a30-8317-71648b04dc84.png)

-**In summary**, Being in a 21st Century, technology especially phone had shown that it can be a front-line for other products by making about 33,000 sales.
-About 20.5% profit was made in the west, particularly in New York city, even with less quantity supplied.
+**In summary**, Being in the 21st Century, technology especially phones has shown that it can be a front-line for other products by making about 33,000 sales.
+About 20.5% profit was made in the West, particularly in New York City, even with less quantity supplied.